EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "There has to be another way..."
 Vallus said.

 "There isn't."
 The philosopher's composure cracked slightly.
 "Do you think I wanted this?
-I tried finding another solution.
-This is what should work."
+To force feed a goddes her discarded divinity?
+I tried finding another solution this is what works."

 "Why?"
 Vallus knelt beside the nearly complete pattern.
 "Why are you proposing this?"

 The philosopher looked at her with infinite sadness.
-"Because people should be free to choose their own fates."
+"Because i don't want to see mortal life extinguished by divine hubris you represent."

 Vallus placed her hand over the central symbol.
 The marble beneath her palm began to glow like captured starlight.
 "Then let's begin."

 The moment her skin touched the Configuration, warmth flooded through her.
-For the first time in thirteen years, she felt... complete.
-The divine essence she had suppressed came rushing back, filling the hollow spaces in her soul.
+For the first time in thirteen years, she looked... complete.

-"Oh," she breathed, her eyes brightening with returning power.
 "Oh, this is...
 I can feel it all coming back.
 My wisdom, my sight, my connection to—"

-The Deliverer watched with genuine hope in his expression.
-"Yes," he said eagerly.
+The Philosopher watched with genuine hope in his expression.
 "The pressure is equalizing.
 The suppressed divinity is finding proper outlet.
 If this works—"

-But then something shifted.
-Her expression of joy twisted into confusion, then alarm.

 "Wait," she said.
 "Something's wrong.
 It's—"

-The Deliverer's face fell, hope crashing into bitter recognition.
+The man's face fell into bitter recognition.
 "As expected.
-It's still not enough.
-The Configuration requires more than this..."
+It's still not enough..."

 Her left hand began to dissolve, the flesh becoming translucent and insubstantial.
 She stared at it in horror as her fingers faded like morning mist.